confidential-computing/governance/TAC/Meetings/2022/2022-09-22/CCC-TAC-Minutes-2022-09-22.md

        * Mark Novak - Possible collaboration with new Governance (GRC) SIG
    * MPC + TEE - Jordan Brandt
        * MPC Alliance Privacy Summit, Oct 5 (virtual only) [https://www.mpcalliance.org/](https://www.mpcalliance.org/)
+       * DT stated that CCC sponsors opensource projects and named Thomas Fossati (TF) and the Veracruz project.
+TF commented on the high degree of overlap of goals of the two projects.

 **Open Action Items**